-My grandfather adored Charles Dickens.
+My grandfather loved Charles Dickens.
 His favourite book was ‘A Tale of Two Cities’ and I remember him reading me passages from it as a child.
 Sadly, he and my grandmother passed away recently.
 Their house is in the process of being sold and I’ve been helping mum sort through their belongings

 I came across my grandfather’s Charles Dickens collection last weekend.
 It suddenly struck me how much the loss of a loved one is tantamount to the first few words of his favourite book: